bodias/machine-learning/projects/capstone/capstone_report_template.md

 ### Benchmark
 The AUC score for a classical Tree Ensemble method, Random Forest, will be used as a baseline.
 The work *"Predicting borrowers’ chance of defaulting on credit loans."*, by Liang has a similar underlying problem, predict default risk, and the final AUC score was 0.867262 using Random Forest.
 The full document can be seen here : http://cs229.stanford.edu/proj2011/JunjieLiang-PredictingBorrowersChanceOfDefaultingOnCreditLoans.pdf.
-Although it's not possible to compare both scores directly, it serves as a justification of the chosen baseline model.
+Although it's not possible to compare both scores directly, because the dataset is completely differente, it serves as a justification of the chosen baseline model.

 The final classifier will use a recent tree boosting algorithm, presented by Tianqi Chen and Carlos Guestrin in 2016, called XGBoost.
 Once this classifier has many improvements over the classical Random Forest, it's expected that XGBoost performs better.

 ## III.
 Methodology
-_(approx. 3-5 pages)_

 ### Data Preprocessing
 As already discussed in other sections of this document, there are some data preprocessing tasks that need to be done in order to transform raw data to a suitable format for machine learning.
 Also there are some issues like outliers and missing data that need to be addressed.
 In the Data Exploration section we classified each feature according to the type of values it stores.
 Now, we're going o focus on transforming Non-numerical features into numbers.

 #### Label encoding for discrete features
-For discrete features with more than 2 unique values, where going to perform one-hot encoding, and for binary features, we're going to perform label encoding.
+For discrete features with more than 2 unique values, where going to perform one-hot encoding, and for binary features we're going to perform label encoding.
 For the latter, there is one feature vector *text_binary_features*, which is going to be used to select this type of attribute.
 We then use the *LabelEncoder()* sklearn class to encode the binary features in [0,1].
 This transformation also need to be applied in the test dataset to make sure the input is the same on training and predition.

-Binary features are complete on the dataset (there's any NaN value), however, the same doesn't occur in the rest of non-numerical features.
+Binary features are complete on the dataset (there is no NaN values), however, the same doesn't occur in the rest of non-numerical features.
 As shown in the Data Exploration, there are 6 features with missing values.
 To adjust that, instead of imputing the most frequent term where the value is null, we're going create a new unique value called 'NOT_INF' (short for 'not informed').
-In other words, the lack of information will be treated as a information.
+In other words, the lack of information will be treated as information.
 After assigning 'NOT_INF' to observations with missing data we are ready to perform one-hot encoding.

 One-hot encoding can be done easily by the pandas method *pd.get_dummies()* and need to be done for both train and test set.
 There need to be the same features (columns) in both the training and testing data.
 When performed One-hot encoding, it has created columns in the training data with categories not represented in the testing data.
 To adjust the dataset we use the pandas function  *align*, which drops columns of the train dataframe that doesn't exist in test dataframe.

-After label encoding we changed our number of features of 121 to 245, but they are all numerical now.
+After label encoding we increased our number of features from 121 to 245, but they are all numerical now.

 #### Outliers
 In the *Data Exploration* section we've seen an outlier in *DAYS_EMPLOYED* column.
 First, a new boolean column indicating whether or not the value was anomalous will be created.
 It will be called "DAYS_EMPLOYED_OUTL", and will store 1 in case it's an outlier and 0 if it's not.
 Then, those outliers will be set to NaN using numpy *np.nan*.
 Below we can see two histograms showing the distribution of the DAYS_EMPLOYED values before and after removing the outliers.

 ![DAYS_EMPLOYED outlier](home_credit/images/outlier_removal.png)

 The resulting distribution shape seems more reasonable now, and we also added a new feature to track if the observation was originally anomalous.
 Note that we must run the same process for both train and test dataset.
-In the next section the NaN value introduced will be treated together with the other features containing NaN values.
+In the next section the NaN value introduced by this data cleansing will be treated together with the other features containing NaN values.

 #### Dealing with missing data
-After we addressed the missing data in discrete features, we need to do the same with numerical features with missing data.
+After we addressed the missing data in discrete features, we need to do the same with numerical features.
 Despite XGBoost automatic handles missing data, as described in its documentation, we need to impute data in order to train our baseline classifier, Random Forest.
 To be able to train XGBoost without data imputation, we're goint to create a copy of the train and test dataset to perform the next tansformations.
 There are 61 numerical features with at least one missing value in the dataset.
 The chart below displays the percentage of missing data for each feature.

 ![missing values - numerical](home_credit/images/numerical_features_nullplot.png)